 Brandon and VT

 Decades ago, Brandon and I were camping and fishing in the deep woods of Vermont.
 We planned to target a handful of small streams, and we expected to catch mostly wild brook trout with a few stocked fish.
-But after the first morning of leapfrogging upstream among prime holding water, neither of us had seen the elusive trout that we chased.
+But after the first morning of leapfrogging upstream among prime holding water, neither of us had seen the elusive trout that we’d chased.
 Suspicion crept in as Brandon and I lost faith in our chosen water.
-Then, after a doubt-filled discussion, I put my rod down and worked upstream along the bank, deliberately trying to see or spook fish at every bend and likely piece of holding water.
+Then, after a doubt-filled discussion, I put my rod down and walked upstream along the bank, deliberately trying to see or spook fish at every bend and likely piece of holding water.
 I jumped across midstream boulders and watched for the telltale signs of streaking trout colors against the bright sun.

-Brandon and I halfheartedly fished the rest of the day without a single trout to show for our efforts.
+Brandon and I halfheartedly fished the rest of the day without a single fish to show for our efforts.
 Then we retired to camp early and made plans to move over to the next valley at sunup.

 I’m a restless camper, and I slept poorly that night.
-So I was dressed at dawn, and I grabbed the fly rod to fish the piece of water nearest to our tent.
+So I was dressed at dawn, and I grabbed the fly rod to fish the piece of water closest to our tent.
 My low-enthusiasm changed when I hooked trout on each of my first few casts.
 After breakfast, Brandon and I found willing fish in the same water where we couldn’t buy a trout the day before.

-But on our second day, Brandon and I treated the water with more caution.
+But on our second day, Brandon and I treated the water with far more caution.
 We assumed that trout would sense our presence from great distances.
 And we treated the fishing as a still-hunt.
 Neither of us had ever encountered trout so spooky.
-But by respecting their wariness, we brought many challenging trout to hand.
+But by respecting their wariness, we brought many challenging fish to hand.